ArnaudHalvick/seo-playground/README.md

 ---

-**Built to master technical SEO implementation and showcase production-ready solutions.**
+**Built by an SEO professional to master the craft and showcase production-ready solutions.**

+_Demonstrating both strategic thinking and technical implementation—the complete SEO skill set._